Video games in South Korea: 2009–present: Transition to mobile platform

 After the release of the iPhone, games like Angry Birds showed up on the market, showing off their success.
-Like that, in South Korea, the major game company Com2uS and Gamevil started to release their new games, Home Run Battle 3D and ZENONIA, on the market in 2009.
+Like that, in South Korea, the major game companies Com2uS and Gamevil started to release their new games, Home Run Battle 3D and ZENONIA, on the market in 2009.

-In 2012, Kakao launched their new service called Kakao Games and they released their first game, Anipang, which was a huge success to both Kakao and its developer, SundayToz.
-After the launch of Kakao Games, major video game companies like Nexon, Netmarble, and many other minor game developers began to give their attention to mobile platform.
+In 2012, Kakao launched their new service called Kakao Games and they released their first game, Anipang, which was a huge success for both Kakao and its developer, SundayToz.
+After the launch of Kakao Games, major video game companies like Nexon, Netmarble, and many other minor game developers began to give their attention to the mobile platform.

 In 2016, Netmarble released their new MMORPG game, Lineage 2 Revolution, by using Lineages IP.
 The game grossed ₩206.5 million in one month, and it became a trend to make a mobile game based on a popular online game, such as Lineage, Black Desert Online, and Tera Online.

 Recently in South Korea, gamers have been pessimistic about the video game industry in South Korea, saying the industry is in its Dark Ages.
 Many companies are still making mobile games, mostly, and focusing more on advertising than actual gameplay.